moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/compliance-frameworks/_index.md

     compliance_requirements <-- project_compliance_status : belongs_to
 ```

-We created a new table `project_compliance_status` for storing the results of compliance requirements and would drop
+We created a new table `project_compliance_configuration_status` for storing the results of compliance requirements and
-the existing `project_compliance_standards_adherence` table later on.
-We don't have a `standard` column anymore as we
+would drop the existing `project_compliance_standards_adherence` table later on.
+We don't have a `standard` column
-don't want to associate requirements with a standard anymore, therefore, allowing the users to customise and group
+anymore as we don't want to associate requirements with a standard anymore, therefore, allowing the users to customise
-requirements as per their need.
+and group requirements as per their need.

 Unlike the current implementation we would only store results for the projects that have compliance requirements
 configured.
-Instead of an enum we would store the `compliance_requirement_id` in the `project_compliance_status` table
+Instead of an enum we would store the `compliance_requirement_id` in the
-and would display these results at the compliance standards adherence dashboard.
+`project_compliance_configuration_status` table and would display these results at the compliance dashboard.

-In the next iteration we would also allow importing and exporting the compliance adherence report configurations.
+In the next iteration we would also allow importing and exporting the compliance requirement configurations.

 ### Implementation Details